datumtechs/datum-documentation/docs/en/FunctionIntroduction/TransferDataOnChain.md

 - Secure Data Storage: Datum supports cloud storage and centralized storage methods such as AWS, Azure, and GCP, as well as decentralized storage methods like IPFS and Arweave

-- Secure Data Transmission to Blockchain: Datum allows users to store the data hash and publish the metadata on the blockchain
+- Transfer Data On Chain: Datum allows users to store the data hash and publish the metadata on the blockchain

 - Verification of Data Consistency: Datum provides consistency verification for the on-chain hash and the raw data stored